Luigi Manocchio

-Luigi Giovanni "Baby Shacks" Manocchio (born June 23, 1927) is an American mobster from Providence, Rhode Island.
-He is the former boss of the New England-based Patriarca crime family, which is part of the American Mafia.
+Luigi Giovanni "Baby Shacks" Manocchio (June 23, 1927 – December 8, 2024) was an American mobster from Providence, Rhode Island.
+He was the boss of the New England-based Patriarca crime family, which is part of the American Mafia.

-Criminal career
+Biography

-Manocchio has a criminal record dating back to the 1940s.
+Manocchio had a criminal record dating back to the 1940s.
 In November of 1967 he was shot in the neck and seriously wounded during a running gun battle on Federal Hill in Providence.
 In 1969, Manocchio was indicted for participating in the murders of Rudolph Marfeo and Anthony Melei.
 He fled to France, but later returned to the United States, living undercover in New York City for most of the 1970s.
 In 1979, Manocchio finally surrendered to law enforcement and pleaded guilty to several lesser charges.
 He was sentenced to 30 months in prison.

-In July 1996, Mannocchio was indicted with 43 others in a burglary ring.
+In July 1996, Manocchio was indicted with 43 others in a burglary ring.
 Prosecutors claimed that this Patriarca-sanctioned gang was responsible for stealing $10 million in merchandise.
 When his trial began in April 1999, Manocchio pleaded guilty to reduced charges and was sentenced to three years of probation.
-Since then, Manocchio has continued his steady rise in the ranks of organized crime, becoming boss in 1996.
+From that point, Manocchio continued his steady rise in the ranks of organized crime, becoming boss in 1996.

 Manocchio was promoted to boss of the Patriarca family following the imprisonment of many of the organization's other leaders.
-He has been described as a "shrewd, opportunistic old-school leader who excels at keeping a low profile" and "tough and capable".
-Mannochio's headquarters is a laundromat in the Federal Hill section of Providence.
+He was described as a "shrewd, opportunistic old-school leader who excels at keeping a low profile" and "tough and capable".
+Mannochio's headquarters was a laundromat in the Federal Hill section of Providence.